drewcsillag/twofish/zweifische/README.md

 crypted_text = tf.encrypt_final("more text here")
 ```

-to encrypt stream use `encrypt_update` for each chunks, then `encrypt_final` at the end of the strem.
+to encrypt stream use `encrypt_update` for each chunks, then `encrypt_final` at the end of the stream.

 ## Contributing